Opportunistic Salpingectomy: Changing the Game in Ovarian Cancer Prevention

 A salpingectomy is the surgical removal of the fallopian tubes.
 These tubes, which connect the ovaries to the uterus, play a crucial role in reproduction.
 But they may also be the starting point for many ovarian cancers.

 Recent research has turned our understanding of ovarian cancer on its head.
 We used to think these cancers always started in the ovaries, but now we know better.
-Many ovarian cancers, especially the aggressive high-grade serous type, actually begin in the fallopian tubes.
+Many ovarian cancers, especially the aggressive high-grade serous type (HGSOC), actually begin in the fallopian tubes.
 This discovery has opened up new possibilities for prevention.

 What Does Opportunistic Salpingectomy Mean?

-The term “opportunistic” in medicine has a specific meaning that is different from everyday use.
+The term “opportunistic” in medicine has a specific meaning different from everyday use.
 It refers to taking preventive action during a necessary medical procedure.
 For ovarian cancer prevention, this means considering fallopian tube removal if you’re already scheduled for certain pelvic surgeries.

 However, we need to be real about timing and access.
 Many young women, especially those at risk for low-grade serous ovarian cancer (LGSOC), aren’t typically candidates for major pelvic surgeries.